TheScienceOfCode/thescienceofcode.github.io/content/post/unreal-linux.en.md

       <ProcessorCountMultiplier>2</ProcessorCountMultiplier>
       <!-- Free memory per action in bytes, used to limit the number of
         parallel actions if the machine is memory starved.
-        Set to 0 to disable free memory checking. -->
+        Set to 0 to disable free memory checking.
+        PROCEED WITH CAUTION -->
       <MemoryPerActionBytes>0</MemoryPerActionBytes>
     </ParallelExecutor>

     </Configuration>
     ```

-In the previous example, by setting **ProcessorCountMultiplier to 2**, the build process takes into logical threads (if your CPU supports *Simultaneous Multi Threading (SMT)* or *hyper-threading*) to calculate the max actions to execute in parallel.
+In the previous example, by setting **ProcessorCountMultiplier to 2**, the build process takes into account logical threads (if your CPU supports *Simultaneous Multi Threading (SMT)* or *hyper-threading*) to calculate the max actions to execute in parallel.
 Then, setting **MaxProcessorCount to 30** limits the compile thread count to 30.
-So if your CPU has 16 physical cores and 2 logical cores each (32 in total), this leaves 2 logical cores entirely free for other software, resulting in a smoother experience when multitasking during project compilation. *This can change depending on your available RAM if you do not set **MemoryPerActionBytes** to 0.*
+So if your CPU has 16 physical cores and 2 logical cores each (32 in total), this leaves 2 logical cores entirely free for other software, resulting in a smoother experience when multitasking during project compilation. *This can change depending on your available RAM if you do not set **MemoryPerActionBytes** to 0, but doing that can eventually crash your system.*

 If your settings have been configured properly, you will get the following UE build process output: